DigitalPublishingToolkit/TOD18-Geoblocking/md/book.md

 access to pornographic videos, therefore, often becomes the reason to breach the GFW.
 For instance, when Japanese porn star Aoi Sora encouraged her Chinese fans to follow her on Twitter, many did so despite Twitter being blocked.
-She was thus credited for “having brought down China’s Great Firewall.”[^09LiChina_17] Sometimes, such a seemingly benign desire for obscenity can deliver quite subversive messages.
+She was thus credited for 'having brought down China’s Great Firewall.'[^09LiChina_17] Sometimes, such a seemingly benign desire for obscenity can deliver quite subversive messages.
 In 2009, the Chinese government launched a dramatic “anti-smut” campaign, whose true purpose however was to censor information about a pro-democratic online petition.
-Right in the middle of the campaign, an imaginary creature named “Grass Mud Horse” (*cao ni ma*) became a huge internet phenomenon after a series of widely circulated online videos attracted millions of viewers.
+Right in the middle of the campaign, an imaginary creature named 'Grass Mud Horse' (*cao ni ma*) became a huge internet phenomenon after a series of widely circulated online videos attracted millions of viewers.
 The videos feature cute images of an alpaca-like animal as the embodiment of the homophone of a sexually charged profane curse, which